 Excessive speed is the main reason boaters strike other vessels or capsize.
 Speed limits for boats are based on the size of the body of water, although experienced boaters will use their own discretion in determining how safe it is to actually go as fast as the speed limit allows.

 Machinery failure involving the engine, steering components and structural integrity is another leading cause of boat accidents.
 Just like cars, boats also need regular maintenance to ensure they are not a danger to passengers or other boaters.

 When inclement weather or other water vessels produce large wakes or waves, the operator of a boat should have the knowledge and experience to navigate safely over hazardous waters.
 Shallow water, powerful currents and rocky lake bottoms are additional reasons for unexpected boating accidents.

 What To Do If You are the Victim of Another Boater’s Negligence

-The South Carolina Department of Natural Resources expects vessel operators to report boating accidents to the SCDNR if the accident results in loss of consciousness, loss of life, disability or requesting emergency medical treatment.
-Calling law enforcement to the scene of the boating accident will also give victims access to police statements to corrobate evidence that the accident was not their fault and was the fault of another boater.
+The South Carolina Department of Natural Resources expects vessel operators to report boating accidents and any boating injury to the SCDNR if the accident results in loss of consciousness, loss of life, disability or requesting emergency medical treatment.
+Calling law enforcement to the scene of the boating accident will also give victims access to police statements to corroborate evidence that the accident was not their fault and was the fault of another boater.

 Personal injury attorneys specializing in boating accident claims also advise those injured in boating accidents through no fault of their own try to get insurance and contact information from the at-fault boater as well as their boat’s hull ID number and boat name.
 If possible, take video or photos of all boats involved in the accident to support claims brought forth by your lawyer.